acrolinx/acrolinx-coding-guidance/topics/project-setup.md

 The project should contain configured tasks to compile, run tests, run the application (if possible) and release/deploy the artifacts.

-For example in case of Grunt the following tasks should be available:
+For example in the case of Grunt the following tasks should be available:

 * `grunt dist:release` should compile, run tests and package a release-ready artifact of the integration.
 * `grunt deploy:dev` should deploy to an internal repo or update site.